-The Fife Arms will showcase the finest seasonal produce for which Scotland is world-famous.
-From fresh seafood and game to local whiskies and spirits, many of the ingredients used in the kitchens and bars will be sourced from local suppliers, gamekeepers and farmers.
+The Fife Arms showcases the finest seasonal produce for which Scotland is world-famous.
+From fresh seafood and game to local whiskies and spirits, many of the ingredients used in the kitchens and bars is sourced from local suppliers, gamekeepers and farmers.

 The Clunie Dining Room

-Taking its name from the River Clunie, which runs past the hotel, The Clunie Dining Room is overseen by Executive Chef, Robert Cameron.
-The restaurant offers the finest Scottish cooking in a striking room painted by artist, Guillermo Kuitca.
+Taking its name from the River Clunie, which runs past the hotel, The Clunie Dining Room showcases wood-fire cooking and seasonal Scottish produce in a striking room painted by artist, Guillermo Kuitca.

 This beautiful art deco cocktail bar has been created in honour of the iconic fashion designer, Elsa Schiaparelli, who was a regular visitor to Braemar.
 With an interior inspired by her love of shocking pink, Elsa’s is the perfect place for a pre-dinner aperitif or a post-dinner nightcap.

 The Drawing Room brings together art and history.